Tokyo Rinkai Subway Line: JR East

 Upon completion of the line, JR East plans to build a connection from the Haneda Airport Access Line to the Tokyo Rinkai Subway Line.

 Rinkai Line

 A connection to the Rinkai Line from the southern terminus at Ariake is also being considered.

+Toyozumi Line

+There are also plans for a spur branching off from Kachidoki to link up to the future Toyozumi Line (Yurakucho Line branch) platforms at Toyosu Station.

 Tsukuba Express

 A northern extension of the Rinkai Subway Line to connect to the Tsukuba Express at Akihabara Station was also discussed by the Tokyo Metropolitan Government.